-Quick and easy method for holding sheets together, drilling or riveting.
+Quick and easy method for holding sheets together, for test fitting, welding, drilling or riveting.

 There is a tool you can purchase for every task required in sheet metal construction.
 Some of these are “must haves” and some are “nice to have”.
 Cleco’s are a must have.

-Once the patch panel is close a small hole can be drilled, a Cleco inserted, then another.
-These will hold the piece tight to the surface an accurately in place.
+Once the patch panel is close, a small hole can be drilled, a Cleco inserted, then another.
+This will hold the piece tight to the surface and accurately in place.
 Any changes can be marked, the piece removed, modified and replaced in exactly the same position.
-Clecos are installed using a special type of pliers —cleco pliers.
-Best to have a couple of pairs of cleco pliers around, as you will use this tool regularly.
+Cleco’s are installed using a special type of pliers — Cleco pliers.
+Best to have a couple of pairs of Cleco pliers around (as you will use this tool regularly).

 Other types of clecos are known as side grip cleco clamps and wing nut clecos.
 The side grip clecos are used to hold material together without holes being drilled.